About Bridgeport

 Economy & Demographics

 Bridgeport's economy is supported by a diverse mix of industries, including healthcare, education, and manufacturing.
 The United Hospital Center, a major regional medical facility, is a significant employer in the area, along with the Bridgeport school system and various local manufacturing and production companies.
-The city's Community Development Department plays a crucial role in attracting new businesses and supporting economic growth, working closely with the local Chamber of Commerce and other stakeholders to foster a thriving business environment.
+The city's Community Development Department is important in attracting new businesses and supporting economic growth, working closely with the local Chamber of Commerce and other stakeholders to foster a thriving business environment.

 Bridgeport's strategic location, well-developed infrastructure, and skilled workforce make it an attractive destination for both established companies and entrepreneurs seeking to establish or expand their operations.